 Written by Lee Brady

-November brings a new reason for thanksgiving for Bay Area audiences as 3Girls Theatre Company brings Lee Brady’s beloved country music romance, SOUTHERN LIGHTS, to the venerable North Beach Saloon, SPEC’s, in brand-new, site specific revivial.
+November brings a new reason for thanksgiving for Bay Area audiences as 3Girls Theatre Company brings Lee Brady’s beloved country music romance, SOUTHERN LIGHTS, to the venerable North Beach bar, Spec’s Saloon, in brand-new, site specific revival.
 Directed by Andrea Gordon, and starring Lorri Holt and John Flanagan, this musical is a country song—all about true love, betrayal, success and failure and doomed romance(s).

 Bay Area actors Lorri Holt and John Flanagan take on dual roles– first as Callie and Lonn, whose love affair as teens was shattered by tragedy– and the roles of country music legend, Cash Callendar and his much wronged wife, LouAnne.
 Musical director, songwriter and performer Robert Beifus will bring a rousing country band to Spec’s that is guaranteed to have audiences on their feet as well as crying in their beer.
 (Or Napa Wine.)
-Long time costuming legend, Beaver Bauer will design the down-home wear as well as the glittery rhinestone jacket worn by Cash Callendar.
+Leandra P. Watson designs the down-home wear as well as the glittery rhinestone jacket worn by Cash Callendar.
+Production Stage Manager is Liza Jo Lyons.